Best practices for cost optimization

 With autoscaling, Databricks dynamically reallocates workers to account for the characteristics of your job.
 Certain parts of your pipeline may be more computationally intensive than others, and Databricks automatically adds additional workers during those phases of your job (and removes them when they're no longer needed).
 Autoscaling can reduce overall costs compared to a statically sized compute instance.

 Compute auto-scaling has limitations when scaling down cluster size for structured streaming workloads.
-Databricks recommends using Delta Live Tables with Enhanced Autoscaling for streaming workloads.
+Databricks recommends using Delta Live Tables with enhanced autoscaling for streaming workloads.

 Use auto termination